 As you can see, companies turn to social networks to show their leadership in their field, to find new potential customers by communicating with the community, to receive customer feedback and give customer service.
 There’s no better tool these days than Twitter to handle real-time customer service issues, and many brands do this beautifully, including ComcastCares, Dell, and Starbucks.
 They also advertise and do market research via social networks.

 What about the reasons that companies use social media?

 The top reason B2B companies (just like B2C companies) use social media is to generate awareness about their brand.
 The second top reason is to engage with customers on an ongoing basis.
 And the third top reason is to engage with top influencers on the Web.

 Monitoring online conversations and responding to feedback is an extremely important element of social media, which only 14 percent of companies seem to understand.

 B2B companies that are not using the social tools they have available today will find themselves at a major disadvantage against other B2B companies that are using LinkedIn, Twitter and similar networks to extend their reach and create better communication between the brand and their customers and potential customers.

 Next time you doubt whether social media is right for B2B companies, think about what B2B strategy is all about: It is about the relationships and partnerships you build with your colleagues, and there’s no better way to do this today than through social media.

-Image credit: StickyMessageAyelet Noff is a partner in Socialmedia.biz and founder and co-CEO of Blonde 2.0, specializing in creating brand awareness, engagement with consumers and overall buzz for brands online.
+Image credit: StickyMessageAyelet Noff is a partner in Socialmedia.biz and founder and Co-CEO of Blonde 2.0, an award winning digital PR agency with branches in Boston and Tel Aviv.
 Contact Ayelet via The Blonde 2.0 website , email, or follow her on Twitter and Google Plus.